Akhil-Kambhatla/Medical-Invoice-Processor/README.md

 ### 3. MongoDB Configuration
 To store invoice data, configure the MongoDB database:
--Ensure your MongoDB is running (either locally or on MongoDB Atlas).
+- Ensure your MongoDB is running (either locally or on MongoDB Atlas).
--Set the connection string in your **config.py** or environment variables.
+- Set the connection string in your **config.py** or environment variables.

 ```bash
 MONGO_URI = "mongodb://localhost:27017"